Ben Mendelsohn: Career

 After several early television roles, including The Henderson Kids alongside Kylie Minogue, he attracted notice in his break-out film, The Year My Voice Broke (1987), and won the Australian Film Institute Award for Best Supporting Actor.
-His next major role was in The Big Steal (1990), and Spotswood (1992), co-starring with Anthony Hopkins; this was followed in 1994 by Metal Skin and in 1996 by Cosi and Idiot Box.
+His next major role was in The Big Steal (1990), and Spotswood (1992), co-starring with Anthony Hopkins; and also he had a role in Quigley Down Under with Tom Selleck and Alan Rickman in 1990.
+This was followed in 1994 by Metal Skin and in 1996 by Cosi and Idiot Box.
 In 2000, he was in two contrasting films, the Australian Mullet and the Hollywood Vertical Limit.

 In 2005, he was preparing to play Mark Antony in the Sydney Theatre Company-produced Julius Caesar, and he was in the Terrence Malick-directed film The New World.

 Mendelsohn starred in the second (2005) and third (2006) season of the TV series Love My Way, and in 2008, he appeared in Baz Luhrmann's Australia.
 He starred in the first season of the Melbourne TV series Tangle, which premiered on Showcase in 2009.
 In 2009, he appeared in the American science fiction film Knowing directed by Alex Proyas.
 The same year, Mendelsohn starred as Ned in Beautiful Kate, directed by Rachel Ward, opposite Bryan Brown and Rachel Griffiths.

 In 2010, he appeared in Animal Kingdom, starring in the film as Andrew "Pope" Cody, a criminal on the run from the law living in the notorious Melbourne Underworld.
 The role won him many awards, including IF Award's Best Actor and the AFI's award for Best Actor in a Leading Role.
 He was also named by GQ Australia as Actor of the Year for 2010.

 Mendelsohn was selected as one of the subjects in the Who's Who in Australia 2012 edition.
 In 2012, Mendelsohn played the supporting roles of villain John Daggett in Christopher Nolan's The Dark Knight Rises and Robin Van Der Hook in Derek Cianfrance's The Place Beyond the Pines.
 In this same year, he played Russell in the neo-noir Killing Them Softly.